11/8/2019 6:00:00 AM

 Tips for helping grass survive cold weather

-Fortunately, autumn’s transition from one extreme to another allows lawns to recover.
-Less-abrasive temperatures often favor top growth and root strength among cool-season grass breeds that grow in the United States’ midsection and into Canada.
+Fortunately, autumn’s allows lawns to recover.
+Less-abrasive, hot temperatures often favor top growth and root strength among cool-season grass breeds that grow in the United States’ midsection and into Canada.
 Additionally, this period is a great time for you to grab a pumpkin spice latte, put on some flannel and work outdoors comfortably to prepare your lawn for the long, cold winter.
 But why is it so important right now?

 Why it’s important to prepare your lawn for winter

 Your lawn is no use when it’s brown or covered by a blanket of snow, but a lawn’s transition to fall and winter is one of the most critical seasonal changes to its health.
-Preparing it for dormancy by checking the following items off your lawn care list today will help it spring to life more quickly and grow more healthy when spring returns.
+Preparing it for dormancy by checking the following items off your lawn care list today will help it bounce to life more quickly and grow healthier when spring returns.

 Steps for preparing your lawn for winter